Exercise Blue Ham

 You may hear two cadet stations calling "alpha charlie" on the same frequency.
 Working both stations will be a challenge for everyone and a test of listening skills.
 Be clear and concise, and try not to stomp on other people's transmissions!

-Working the same cadet station on a different frequency counts as a separate contact.
+Working the same cadet station on a different frequency counts as a separate contact (if they remember to QSY!).
 This applies to both Saturday and Sunday. i.e. MRE99 worked on 5.313 at 12:00 UTC on Saturday is 1 contact for Saturday.
 MRE99 worked on 5.4305 at 14:10 UTC on Saturday is 2 contacts for that station.
 MRE99 worked on 5.313 at 11:00 UTC on Sunday is 1 contact for Sunday.

 The following lowest USB dial frequencies (in MHz) are most likely to be used, and should prevent UK Radio Amateurs from operating out of band: